 But in previous generations, average life expectancy was no more than early to mid 70s.
 (That was the basis of pension and National Insurance contributions.)
 People died of acute illness before they became routinely dependent on others.
 Today, life expectancy has risen by a decade and climbing; advances in medicine and technology keep the body going, but not necessarily the mind.

-80% of people in residential care have some form of dementia (Alzheimer's Society UK statistics); that’s why they are there.
+69% of people living in care homes have some form of dementia; that’s why they are there.
 Not generally through the selfishness or indolence of relatives who can’t be bothered to make some small sacrifice, but because their practical needs and behaviours have progressed – often over very many harrowing years – to an extremity where even the most loving of family carers can no longer cope.

 The main distinguishing feature that can set dementia apart from other forms of frailty is lack of insight.
 Many people with symptoms disruptive to their independence never receive diagnosis (or receive it much too late), because they simply don’t recognise or accept their degenerating capacity and may be antagonistic to the expressed concerns of others; and without diagnosis or at least acknowledgement of the problem, external support is very difficult to access.